Titantek/ada-outlier-datastory/content.md

 Back in 2007, science articles represented almost 25% of the encyclopedia, whereas art articles comprised less than 1% of it.

-Let's first look at the links between the articles: from which to which categories go the links?
+Let's first look at the links between the articles: from which to which category do the links go?
 Do they lead to an article from the same category or to another?
 Is it easy to navigate to another category?
 Each row corresponds to the category of the articles that the links come from, and each column corresponds to the category of the articles reached by the links.

 <iframe src="/ada-outlier-datastory/assets/img/links_categories.html"